actions/importer-labs/travis/1-configure.md

-a# Configure credentials for Valet
+# Configure credentials for Valet

 In this lab, you will use the `configure` CLI command to set the required credentials and information for Valet to use when working with Travis CI and GitHub.